Nationals from the following countries qualify for the Transit Without Visa (TWOV) program:

 - They travel to Canada on an approved airline (either Air Canada, Air Canada Rouge, Air China, WestJet, Cathay Pacific, Philippines Airlines, China Southern, Jazz Air, Sky Regional Airlines Inc., and Air Georgian); and

-- They transit through an approved Canadian airport (either Vancouver International Airport or Toronto’s Pearson International Airport, Terminal 1 only).
+- They transit through an approved Canadian airport (Vancouver International Airport, Calgary International Airport or Toronto’s Pearson International Airport, Terminal 1 only).
 A change of terminal between flights in Toronto’s Pearson International Airport does not qualify as a condition of the TWOV program.

 Notice: Individual travellers cannot apply to the TWOV program; only airports and airlines can submit an application.
 Learn more about the application process.